rahul-goel/fused-ssim/README.md

 ## XPU Installation Instructions
 - You must have pytorch working on XPU installed in you Python 3.X environment.
 This project has currently been tested with:
-  - pytorch2.6 for xpu on intel A770
+  - pytorch for xpu on Intel GPUs
   - install `nanobind` for packaging
   - install `pytorch_mssim` for comparison